simonconway1979/CV/README.md

 Technically, this involved data modelling, report design, Excel prototyping, and writing up detailed specifications for the software team.

-On the business management side, I answered to the CEO and was responsible for client management, organising focus groups, liaising with educational consultants, manning stands at promotional events, organising the testing team and working with the software team to agree specifications for the project.
+On the business management side, I answered to the CEO and was responsible for client management, organising focus groups, liaising with educational consultants, promoting at conferences, organising the testing team and agreeing specifications with the software team.

 **Condaal Ltd** (January 2012 to November 2013)